HeatherRemacle/exchangelabops/plays/play6.md

 ## Continuous Product Improvement
 In this play, a team is responsible for the continuous cycle of product enhancement and ongoing support, based on incorporating user feedback and operational metrics provided by monitoring.
 Continuous product improvement is a critical aspect of product management; it is aimed at improving work practices that focus on customer value adding tasks and minimizing non-value (defect remediation, partially done work, unnecessary features) activities.

-The work that took you to this play offers insights and metrics that should be reviewed and actioned as part of the overall improvement and change management processes.
+The work undertaken to this point offers insights and metrics that should be reviewed and actioned as part of the overall improvement and change management processes.

 Ensure that team ownership (originally defined in [Play 2](/CITZ-IMB-playbook/play2)) has been reviewed and reaffirmed.
 -	Is it within the product business unit?